fukamachi/cl-dbi/README.markdown

 ## Hook of SQL execution

-CL-DBI provides `dbi:*sql-execution-hooks*`, a hook to run for each SQL execution, especially for logging.
+CL-DBI provides `dbi:*sql-execution-hooks*`, a hook to run for each SQL execution, particularly used for logging.

 The hook function takes these 4 values: